This topic describes how to provision a VDB from an encrypted database. This cannot be done with vPDBs.

 The Delphix Engine supports provisioning from a dSource linked to a physical database that has been encrypted with Oracle's Transparent Database Encryption (TDE), which can be used to encrypt columns or tablespaces.

-Provisioning a VDB from an encrypted dSource requires that you have an auto-open wallet set up in the target environment, because the provisioning process requires the master key stored in the wallet file.
-You can either set up an auto-open wallet for the source database and copy the auto-open wallet files (both
+Provisioning a VDB from an encrypted dSource requires an auto-open wallet setup in the target environment, because the provisioning process requires the master key to be stored in the wallet file.
+On the dSource, export the keys and copy the export file (both

 When provisioning a VDB from an encrypted dSource, if the target environment has other databases that also use TDE, each database should use a different wallet.
+This also includes a scenario where the VDB has been provisioned back to the same environment as the encrypted dSource.
 Please check Oracle documentation on how to set up different wallet locations for different databases.
-For example, you can use
+For example, use

 $ORACLE_SID in the